nagvbt/nagvbt.github.io/docs/articles/Storybook/NamingConventions.md

 <!--markdownlint-disable MD013 MD029 MD036 MD024 MD033 MD040-->
 ## Naming Convention for the Components

-1. Use the "{Component name}Wrapper.JSX" for the Base Component.
+1. Use the `{Component name}Wrapper.JSX` for the Base Component.
 The Base components like ButtonWrapper will not be used directly in any of the component. e.g: ButtonWrapper which will not be directly used instead Button with additional behavior or styles added

 ```mermaid